-- 1.1.2 In order to receive full APBA Points there must be a minimum of three boats registered in the class at that race to qualify except for the Bracket Classes.
-If only 2 boats register and cross the starting line, half points will be awarded for Bracket Class boats, no points will be awarded for any other class for that race that has less than 3 boats.
-In all classes, the case of a single boat registering and crossing the starting line, no points will be awarded. - 1.1.3 National Championships, High Point National Championships and APBA HOC eligibility is awarded to APBA members only.
-Non APBA Drivers registered in foreign countries may not qualify for these Championships. - 1.1.5 Participants at the APBA/UIM World Championship events will not earn points towards the APBA National High Point Championship for that event.

-1.2 Race Results - Event Chief Scorers must submit results to APBA headquarters from races within fifteen (15) days of the completion of the event.
+- 1.1.2.1 If 3 or more boats register and cross the starting line, the full APBA points per the above will be awarded. - 1.1.2.2 If only 2 boats register and cross the starting line, the first-place finisher will receive 2nd place points per the above graph.
+The second-place finisher will receive 3rd place points per the above. - 1.1.2.3 If only 1 boat registers and crosses the starting line, the boat will receive 3rd place points per the above graph. - 1.1.3 National Championships, High Point National Championships and APBA HOC eligibility is awarded to APBA members only.
+Non APBA Drivers registered in foreign countries may not qualify for these Championships. - 1.1.5 Participants at the APBA/UIM World Championship events will not earn points towards the APBA National High Point Championship for that event. - 1.2 Race Results Event Chief Scorers must submit results to APBA headquarters from races within fifteen (15) days of the completion of the event.
 Race results from Web pages may be forwarded if the-results show the names of all the people in the boat at the time of competition.
 Results not reported within the fifteen (15) days will result in a fine of \$1000 paid by the race conducting club to APBA.
 No points will be totaled by APBA for the competitors until that fine is paid.
 All subsequent sanctions for the race conducting club or promotional group will also be suspended until the results are received